ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-arch.md

 ### Monitoring of NSX-T
 {: #opsmgmt-arch-components-nsxt}

-To monitor NSX-T, the following tools are implemented:
+To monitor NSX-T™, the following tools are implemented:

 * vRealize Operations Manager (vROps)
 * vRealize Log Insight (vRLI)